wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ### Q: How can I deselect (hide) a query?

-A. Use the eye icon on the right of the query to hide or show the results of a query in the chart.
+A: Use the eye icon on the right of the query to hide or show the results of a query in the chart.

 ![v2 Hide or show query](images/v2_hide_show.png)

 ### Q: How can I copy/paste table chart content in v2?

-A. We're working on improving the copy/paste behavior.
+A: We're working on improving the copy/paste behavior.
 For now, please use [the third-party CLI](https://github.com/snltd/wavefront-cli) to generate a CSV file.
 See our [blog about using the CLI ](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/commanding-the-waves-using-the-wavefront-cli).

 ### Q: How can I create an embedded chart in v2?

-A. Embedded charts allow you to make a chart available outside Wavefront.
+A: Embedded charts allow you to make a chart available outside Wavefront.
 We temporarily don't support this functionality for v2, but all your existing embedded charts will continue to work.